Blog

 Do not let insurance companies take advantage of you.
 Call (407) 887-4690 for a free case review with Injury LawStars.

-Step 5: File a Lawsuit if Necessary
+Step 5: Consider Filing a Lawsuit

 If the insurance company refuses to offer a fair settlement, or if the dog owner has no insurance, you may need to file a personal injury lawsuit.
 Dog bite lawsuits in Florida follow the same civil litigation process as other personal injury cases, taking the matter to court where a judge or jury can determine the appropriate compensation.